 Participating in a mediation means being personally involved in all of the events that occur during any mediation session, getting the opportunity to gain a realistic understanding of the dispute, and having the chance to voice opinions and concerns.
-The best form of participation is physical presence, but video conference or speaker phone may be appropriate when physical presence isn't possible.
+The best form of participation is physical presence, but participating in a mediation by videoconference or speakerphone may be appropriate when physical presence isn't possible.

 In mediation, the goal is resolution.
 Achieving resolution requires a significant expenditure of effort toward finding options that will satisfy both parties.
 Finding options that satisfy both parties is very much like building a deal in a commercial context.
 It must work for both parties or else there is no deal.
 So in mediation you should be concerned not just with your own interests, but also with the interests of your opponent.